Fun Ways to Teach How the Bible is Organized

 The more time you spend with this great teaching tool the more ideas you will come up with.

 Learning the books of the Bible and how the Bible is organized is all about exposure.
 Your kids won’t learn them all the first day, or perhaps even the first month.
 But devoting a few minutes during each lesson to review these important Bible skills will help kids become more and more comfortable with navigating their Bibles, which gives God a greater opportunity to speak to their hearts through His Word.
+Just remember, there are fun ways to teach how the Bible is organized.
+Use them!

 You can see all of the articles by Sarah on Sunday School Zone.